SHTFDad may collect a share of sales or other compensation from the links on this page.

 They say that civility is only nine missed meals deep.
 By day three the panic will be complete.
 Urban centers will devolve as police and other emergency personnel realize the same and begin to abandon their posts.

-Suffering due to lack of meals and clean drinking water, missed medications and lack of medical treatment.
+Suffering due to lack of meals and clean drinking water, missed medications, and lack of medical treatment.
 As the crisis continues those on life-sustaining medications will begin to die.
-Those on critical care will die.
+Those in critical care will die.